dora-team/dora.dev/hugo/content/research/2024/ai-preview/index.md

 As AI continues to reshape the software development landscape, understanding these nuances will be essential for maximizing the benefits of AI while mitigating potential risks.

+### Next steps

+* [Enable your software delivery teams to innovate with generative AI](/guides/how-to-innovate-with-generative-ai/) with insights from this DORA Guide.
-[Join the DORA Community](https://dora.community) to continue this discussion and be notified when the 2024 DORA Report is published.
+* [Join the DORA Community](https://dora.community) to continue this discussion and be notified when the 2024 DORA Report is published.